ShoYamanishi/Voxcell/README.md

 ## Output

-* MDLMesh that represents voxelized object (optionally with samploed colors)
+* MDLMesh that represents voxelized object (optionally with sampled colors)
 * Collision Balls for GPU-based collision detection
 * 3D Volume bitmap, where true bits represent the boundary or the inside of the sampled object.
 * Mass, center of mass, and the inertia tensor based on the sampled volume.